denlai-mshk/Solution-Accelerator-for-building-Multi-AI-Agents-by-AI-Foundry-Agent-SDK-Streamlit-FastAPI/backend/README_localdebug.md

 AGENT_TEAM_NAME=xxxxxxxxxxx
 APPLICATIONINSIGHTS_CONNECTION_STRING=xxxxxxxxxxxxxxxxxx
 ```
+For collecting the **APPLICATIONINSIGHTS_CONNECTION_STRING**.
+You have to setup Log Analytic Workspace and Application Insight to your AI Foundry resource.
+And then you come back to AI Foundry workspace, locate your project, Left menu **Tracing / Monitoring**, set the data source to your Application Insight.
+Then you will have the InstrumentationKey for that connection string.

+Leave the **ENTRY_AGENT_ID** be empty at this moment.
+You will have this agent id on step 9

 ### Step 2: open terminal (command prompt)
 ### Step 3:  cd backend
 ### Step 4 (run once at 1st time): \backend> python -m venv venv